 Workflows allow you to build complex, real-world machine learning projects.
-Note, this is an advanced topic so if you are still early in your ML journey, it might make more sense to start with notebooks first.
+Note, this is an advanced topic so if you are still early in your ML journey, it might make more sense to start with Notebooks first.

 Workflows are based on the Argo runtime engine which is a container-native continuous delivery tool for Kubernetes.

 Workflow: a named or unnamed entity that belongs to a team and project

-workflow spec, or be passed a new spec every time
+Named workflows can be re-run with a default workflow spec, or be passed a new spec every time

 Workflow Spec: a YAML list of jobs that is converted into an Argo template and run on the Gradient distributed runtime engine.